$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

-The geometric structures in $\Pho^\times$ are also built from a certain flavor of equivariant $J$-holomorphic curves that we call \emph{$\alpha$-curves}, those that are allowed finite branch points, but have \emph{non-vanishing second fundamental form}.
-Indeed, the $\alpha$-bundles (with $\beta\neq0$) defined previously correspond to such equivariant alternating $J$-holomorphic curves $\tilde{\Sigma} \rightarrow \quadric$.
-We now give a similar reinterpretation of the second main result through the lens of these curves.
+The geometric structures in $\Pho^\times$ are also built from a different flavor of equivariant alternating $J$-holomorphic curves that we call \emph{$\alpha$-curves}, those that are allowed finite branch points, but have \emph{non-vanishing second fundamental form}.
+Indeed, the $\alpha$-bundles (with $\beta\neq0$) defined previously correspond to curves $\tilde{\Sigma} \rightarrow \quadric$, allowing a reinterpretation of Theorem \ref{IntroThmPhoXStructure}.